fariz-codes/n-bootstart/README.md

-nBootScripts._diable(name);                     // Disable boot-start for a project nBootScripts._view(name);                       // View the configured information for a project nBootScripts._list();                           // List all the configured projects
+nBootScripts._diable(name);                     // Disable boot-start for a project nBootScripts._view(name);                       // View the configured information for a project nBootScripts._list();                           // List all the configured projects nBootScripts._removeAll();                      // Disables boot-start for all the added projects
 ```

 ## CHANGELOG